 Recommended minimum age: 12 years.

-Tickets are available from the Bergbahnen Sölden ticket offices located at Gaislachkogl Mountain Gondola base station, Giggijoch Mountain Gondola base station and Gaislachkogl Mountain Gondola middle station
+Tickets are available from the Bergbahnen Sölden ticket offices located at Gaislachkogl Mountain Gondola base, middle and top station as well as Giggijoch Mountain Gondola base station

 Adults: € 22,-